Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 Starting from dbt v1.6 or higher, when you save changes to a model, you can compile its code with the model's specific context.
 This context is similar to what you'd have when building the model and involves useful context variables like `{{ this }} `or `{{ is_incremental() }}`.

-3. **Build button &mdash;** The build button allows users to quickly access dbt commands related to the active model in the File Editor.
+3. **Build button &mdash;** The build button allows users to quickly access dbt commands related to the active model in the file editor.
 The available commands include dbt build, dbt test, and dbt run, with options to include only the current resource, the resource and its upstream dependencies, the resource, and its downstream dependencies, or the resource with all dependencies.
 This menu is available for all executable nodes.

 4. **Lint button** &mdash; The **Lint** button runs the [linter](/docs/cloud/dbt-cloud-ide/lint-format) on the active file in the file editor.
 The linter checks for syntax errors and style issues in your code and displays the results in the **Code quality** tab.